Frequently Asked Questions

 Applicant journalists may submit a single application per call.
 Should more than one application exist, only the last one to be submitted will be considered.
 Applicants who have not been selected in one call may apply again in a subsequent call.

-Who counts as a Science Journalist in the context of FRONTIERS?
+Who counts as a science journalist in the context of FRONTIERS?

-Science journalists resident in Europe and associated countries are the main beneficiaries of the initiative, but applications from science journalists living elsewhere will also be considered.
+Science journalists living in Europe and associated countries are the main beneficiaries of the initiative, but applications from science journalists living elsewhere will also be considered.
 The residency entails moving to the host institution’s country.

 Applicant journalists must document their experience as science journalists by submitting examples of their work within their application to a FRONTIERS call.